gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

     </model>

-The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the joint frame.
+The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the joint frame `Jc` that is rigidly affixed to the child link.
+Additionally, the frame `Jp` is a frame rigidly affixed to the parent link that coincides exactly with `Jc` at the initial configuration of the model.
 While a `<pose>` tag is not necessary for a fixed joint, it is used regularly in other joint types.
 See the following example for an illustration of the joint pose.

-Some joint types allow degrees of freedom along a specified axis;
-the following frames are denoted:

-* `Jp` is the frame rigidly affixed to the parent link.
-* `Jc` is the frame rigidly affixed to the child link.
-* `J` is the joint frame.
-  The current specification is ambiguous about this frame after motion, and whether it is rigidly affixed to the parent or child frames; however, at the initial configuration, the frames `J`, `Jp`, and `Jc` are all coincident.

 ### Example Joint: `revolute`